 There are a lot of options when it comes to a digital workplace.
 Many companies make the mistake of using consumer software for their company app.
-Make sure you choose an operational communication platform designed specifically for deskless workers like your construction crews.
+Make sure you choose an operational communication platform designed specifically for non-desk workers like your construction crews.

 This employee communication app is more compatible with the mobile nature of your employees’ work, including its far-reaching ability and features created to optimize workflows (such as file sharing).

 Ease the transition by allowing them to use the workforce app on their own mobile devices.
 Not only will this save you money, but it will allow easier acceptance of the employee communication app when it’s used on a device they’re familiar with.

 Once your team has the employee app installed, start sharing company information.
 Their view is from the field.
 Give them a 360-view of company goals to get them excited about this project, and the next.
 Share plans and renderings so they have a big-picture scope of the project.

-.
 Transparency fosters emotional investment into a company when employees feel appreciated and trusted by including them in the conversation.